 Most of us have some experience with the flu.
 It spreads so easily because it’s contagious about a day before you notice the first symptoms.
-It remains contagious for another five to seven days.
-If you have a weakened immune system for any reason, you can spread it to others for longer than that.
+It remains contagious for another 5 to 7 days.
+If you have a weakened immune system for any reason, you can spread it to others longer than that.

 There are many strains of the flu, and they are constantly changing.
 That makes it difficult for your body to develop immunities.